 The following information applies in situations where the Tribunal has appointed a legal representative for a person the subject of a hearing.

 If the person is an adult with capacity, the person may waive the right to be represented by the appointed representative.
-When determining whether the person has capacity to waive the right to be represented, the following are relevant: if the person has the ability to understand the nature and effect of a decision to waive the right and the ability to make and communicate the decision.
-The Tribunal may only accept the waiver if the person makes such waiver in writing.
+The Act provides that a person has capacity to waive the right to be represented if the person has the ability to:

 The Tribunal's jurisdiction